andreabenini/pysplay/README.md

 # pysplay
-Python display library for giving interfaces to your embedded projects
+Python library for graphical user interfaces on Linux powered embedded devices.
+The graphics engine is built using a modem and fast graphics pipeline.
+Touchscreen and small TFT devices are fully supported.
+Small footprint, no xwindow required, framebuffer only minimal interface for poor and really cheap TFT/LCD/HDMI screens.

+---

-Documentation in doc/README.md file
+Usage information, documentation and samples in doc/README.md file